Breaking Barriers with Goats: A New Chapter for Women in Loitokitok

 Although some initial resistance emerged due to longstanding cultural views, consistent community engagement helped build understanding and support.
 The success of the project quickly became a powerful example of what inclusive development and transparent practices can achieve.
 In response to overwhelming demand, a second phase was launched, distributing 35 additional Galla goats to women who had not received one during the initial rollout, further expanding the program’s reach and impact.

-As the goats settle into their new homes, the impact of this initiative is already taking root, bringing improved nutrition, income opportunities, and empowerment to marginalized women in Loitokitok.
-With 57 beneficiaries reached so far and a goal of empowering 200 women, the project continues to advance climate-smart, gender-inclusive systems.
-Plans are underway with the Pastoral Community Development Initiative to establish a women-led livestock cooperative and a centralized goat milking point, key steps toward long-term sustainability and community-driven growth.
+As the goats settle into their new homes, the impact of this initiative is already taking root, bringing improved nutrition and income opportunities to the women and families of Loitokitok.
+With 57 beneficiaries so far and a goal of reaching 200 women, the project continues to push Loitokitok closer to life beyond poverty.
+Plans are underway with the Pastoral Community Development Initiative to establish a livestock cooperative and a centralized goat milking point, key steps toward long-term sustainability and community-driven growth.

 We’re deeply grateful to all of our donors and partners, your support is fueling real change and lifting lives out of poverty, one household at a time.
 Thank you.